Submit support requests and browse self-service resources.

-APIs have become inescapable.
-From checking the weather on your smartphone, placing a reservation for a flight or hotel online, or just watching a streaming service, APIs are the engine that drive the transfer of access and data.
+API integration is mission critical today.
+That's because APIs have become inescapable.
+APIs check the weather on your smartphone.
+They place a reservation for a flight or hotel online.
+They enable you to watch a streaming service.
+APIs are the engine that drive the transfer of access and data.

 When you are selecting an API management platform, it is vital to make sure that it will work seamlessly with your enterprise’s framework.

 An API integration platform is needed to connect your applications, both on-premises and in the cloud, as well as internally and with external partners.
 It also needs to work with existing and legacy data sources.